 Christopher completed LLB (Hons) and BA degrees at Victoria University in 2008.
 He currently works as a member of Parliament for the National Party.

 At university, Richard is one of only a few people to win the NZ Universities’ Impromptu Champs three times (2008, 2009 and 2010).
 In all three years he was named as a member of the NZ Universities’ Debating Team and was the best speaker of the competition in 2009 and 2010.
 He was a runner up at Joynt Scroll, the national prepared debating champs, in 2011 and won the tournament in 2010.
 In 2008 he was a runner-up at the NZ British Parliamentary Debating Champs, and a winner in 2012 and 2014 and has been 2nd best speaker four times.
 He was a semi finalist at Australs in 2010 and 2012 and won Australs in 2011.
 On top of all that he was a top 10 speaker at Australs, won the World Invitational Peace Debating Champs.
+He has also been a quarter finalist at the World Intervarsity Debating Championships.

 As an adjudicator he has been the chief adjudicator at nearly every New Zealand tournament and has also judged a quarter final at the World Debating Champs and the Australiasian Debating Champs.